top of page

 Autism Assessments

 An autism assessment can help identify differences in the social communication styles, interests, sensory needs and other patterns of behaviours of the individual.
 It explores whether these differences might be explained by an autistic neurotype.
-Identification can help deepen both self-understanding and other's understanding the individual.
+Identification can help deepen both self-understanding and help others (like parents, teachers, friends) to understand the person more.
+These assessments can be used for NDIS applications if a diagnosis is applicable.

-are mindful of masked and internalised presentations, particularly in girls/women, trans and non-binary folk.
+Our assessments are comprehensive and use evidence-based assessment tools.
+We are mindful of masked and internalised presentations, particularly in girls/women, trans and non-binary folk.

 Building Blocks Psychology